 History of the church of Christ in Katy

 In February of 1977 Clodis Cox and Clyde Wehunt were selected to serve as elders.
 In 1978 Jack Finley was added to the eldership.
-Since that time Wendell Autrey, Mac Brockman, Woodrow Coleman, Tom Gillson, Cecil Hutson, Terry Pop, Larry Russell, Mickey Sandlin, Doug Sheppard and Joe Simmons have been added by the church to the body of elders.
-Presently, then, Wendell Autrey, Mac Brockman, Woodrow Coleman, Tom Gillson, Cecil Hutson, Larry Russell, Doug Sheppard and Joe Simmons serve as elders of the church.
+Since that time Gary Andrews, Wendell Autrey, Larry Boyd, Mac Brockman, Tim Brown, Kevin Cain, Woodrow Coleman, Tom Gillson, Cecil Hutson, Terry Pope, Larry Russell, Steve Sadler, Mickey Sandlin, Doug Sheppard, Joe Simmons, Bill Smithson, Butch Wallace, and Ray Whitman have served the congregation as elders.
+Presently, Gary Andrews, Larry Boyd, Tim Brown, Kevin Cain, Woodrow Coleman, Tom Gillson, Larry Russell, Steve Sadler, Bill Smithson, Butch Wallace, and Ray Whitman serve as elders of the congregation.

 The Katy church continues to serve God in many ways.
 The blessings of God upon the members of the church translate into spiritual growth and the spread of the gospel both locally and in foreign fields.
-Contributions given by the membership have exceeded what was anticipated and this has allowed the church to share its blessings with those in need.
-The gospel is preached by ministers throughout Mexico because of the generosity of this church.
-Also, these funds have been a blessing to individuals and families who suffer catastrophic events.
+Contributions given by the membership have allowed the church to share its blessings with those in need.
+The gospel is preached by ministers throughout Mexico because of the generosity of this congregation.

 The history of the Katy church continues to be written.
 What will the LORD find when He comes?
 It is the commitment of the elders for the LORD to find a strong, faithful congregation of God's people meeting and worshiping Him in spirit and truth.
 May God continue to bless this church in His service.